LegumeFederation/cvitjs/README.md

 Other display options (title, bin size, ruler tic interval) can be changed through editing the values in `ui/src/Components/DefaultConfiguration.js`.
 After changes are made, the docker container will need to be rebuilt, or a manual build will need to be triggered through node, as described in the following sections.

-**Popover customization** The box that pops up when clicking on a glyph in the image can be customized by editing `ui/cvit_assets/src/templates/Popover.js.`
+**Popover customization** The box that pops up when clicking on a glyph in the image can be customized by editing `ui/cvit_assets/src/templates/Popover.js` if building in docker, or by rebuilding the changes in CViTjs if using Go + Node and moving the resulting build to `/ui/public/cvitjs/`.

 **Note:** Configuration settings in `ui/src/Components/DefaultConfiguration.js` override CViTjs equivalent configuration settings, for example, ruler tic interval.